How to use a USB stick for both Slackware15-Live and storing data

 Introduction

-Recently Slackware released his new stable version, 15.0, and I decided to update my system moving from the “-current” flavour to stable.
-I usually set up my laptop in dual-boot with the main operating system (which is almost always a Linux flavour) and a rescue/maintenance live system that runs completely in RAM.
+Recently Slackware released its new stable version, 15.0, and I decided to update my system moving from the “-current” flavor to stable.
+I usually set up my laptop in dual-boot with the main operating system (which is almost always a Linux flavor) and a rescue/maintenance live system that runs completely in RAM.
 In particular I use the latter for these two purposes:

-2. Browse the web when the security should be at top level: the live system always starts from the same snapshot so it doesn’t persist the data.
-For example this is very useful when you want to check your bank account without the risk of being spied by a malaware.
+Browse the web when the security should be at the top level: the live system always starts from the same snapshot so it doesn’t persist the data.
+For example this is very useful when you want to check your bank account without the risk of being spied by a malware.

 The same steps to install the live system can be followed to install it directly on the Hard Drive or on a USB stick.
 In this article I will explain how to do that.